obawp/keep-new-admin-menu-items-in-bottom/README.txt

 == Changelog ==

+= 1.2.1 =
+* Update: contributors and donation link in README

 = 1.2.0 =
 * Added support for WooCommerce and Elementor menu items
 * Added developer filter hook for customizing default slugs